oracle-livelabs/apex/scm-ai-agent/4-add-core-tools/4-add-supplier-evaluation-tools.md

             ```text
             <copy>
             Returns the list of active warehouses that the given supplier has previously delivered to.
-Call this when the user asks to raise a purchase order, before calling raise_purchase_order.
+Only call this tool if the user's role scope is not warehouse-specific or the user explicitly requests a different warehouse.
 Present only warehouse_code and warehouse_name to the user.
 Never show warehouse_id.
-Ask the user to choose a warehouse by name or code.
 If the user has already named a warehouse, match it to the correct row and use that row's warehouse_id as WH_ID in raise_purchase_order without asking again.
 Keep warehouse_id internal.
             </copy>
             ```